devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 I started learning `Android Programming` in [Udacity](https://www.udacity.com/) and I gradually started making little basic android apps.

 I Moved to College a few months later.
 I always had a mind for solving problems.
-I saw a problem with timetables because it is new for me. wait no more I made a Time Table App that can not only show you what period is right now but also remind you what's next.
+I saw a problem with the timetable. wait no more I made a Time Table App that can not only show you what class is right now but also remind you what's next.
 Don't mind the name please 😅.

 ![cserocksapp](/assets/images/cserocks.png)
 [Click here to take a look](https://github.com/devwaseem/CSECROCKZZ)